-Commemorating the Swiss brand’s 100th Anniversary, the new Glycine F104 Pilot (Ref.
-3932.146AT.LB7R) automatic wristwatch delivers that great mix of a clean, easy to read dial with an easy to recognize pre-WWII styling, and deliberately oversized body: something that you rarely see when it comes to pilot’s watches designed during the last decade or two.
+Commemorating the brand’s 100th Anniversary, the automatic Glycine F104 Pilot (Ref.
+3932.146AT.LB7R) delivers that great mix of a clean, easy to read dial with an easy to recognize pre-WWII styling, and deliberately oversized body: something that you rarely see when it comes to pilot’s watches designed during the last decade or two.
 Although, like a number of recently introduced timekeepers that try to strike your imagination with monsters that look ridiculous on almost any wrist of a man of a normal stature, this one will not look that great if you decide to wear it with formal suit, it is still an interesting collectible item that one can even wear from time to time.
 Perhaps, combine it with an equally expensive winter bomber jacket that would be able to somehow hid the gadget’s overall bulkiness?

 Please note: The overview was updated and corrected regarding the item’s dimensions and reference number.

 Well, to my taste the winding/setting crown is still a bit too large, but it is at least ergonomic enough to be operated by gloved hand (it may also come in handy if you happen to have thick fingers).

 According to official specs, the watch is powered by what they prefer to call a “Glycine caliber GL224” automatic movement, which is just a redecorated version of the good old ETA 2824-2: a good, if a bit old, and reliable movement that powers hundreds of thousands (if not millions) watches sold by hundreds of watchmaking brands of European, North American, and even Asian origin.